-The UK’s leading international women’s film festival is back for 2025
+The UK’s leading international women’s film festival

 Women X is proudly hosted by Rianne Pictures, we are a BIFA accredited festival supported by Film Hub North with National Lottery funding on behalf of the BFI Film Audience Network.